babar-raza/package-descriptions/aspose.cloud/npm/Aspose.Cells Cloud SDK for Node.js.md

 SXC, FODS

-## Platform Independence

-Aspose.Cells Cloud’s platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

 ## Storage API Support
 Since version 19.9, SDK includes support of storage operations for better user experience and unification, so now there's no need to use 2 different SDKs!